-The Mechanical Engineering Program is designed to prepare students for successful careers having positive societal impact in industry, government, academia and consulting.
-Our alumni are expected to:
+The Mechanical Engineering Program is designed to prepare students for successful careers having positive societal impact in industry, government, academia, and consulting.
+Within three to five years after graduation, our alumni are expected to:

-- 1. Apply their engineering knowledge, critical thinking, creativity, and problem-solving skills with integrity and inclusivity in professional engineering practice or in non-engineering fields, such as law, medicine, or business. - 2.
-Continue their intellectual development through graduate education, professional development courses, self-directed investigation, and/or on-the-job training and experience. - 3.
-Embrace leadership and collaborative roles in their careers.
+- Apply their engineering knowledge, critical thinking, creativity, and problem-solving skills with integrity and inclusivity in professional engineering practice or in non-engineering fields, such as law, medicine, or business. - Continue their intellectual development through graduate education, professional development courses, self-directed investigation, and/or on-the-job training and experience. - Embrace leadership and collaborative roles in their careers.